House prices worldwide

 In Asia, the buoyant housing sector is slowing down.
 China and Singapore are only two examples of countries where house prices have sagged dramatically.
 Singapore experienced a remarkable price drop from 2010 and the second quarter of this year.

 The situation in Europe is not so different.
 The property market is facing a deep crisis.
-France, anyway, is an exception: after the fast fall, house prices are recovering sharply despite the tight supply blamed by officials.
+France real estate, anyway, is an exception: after the fast fall, house prices are recovering sharply despite the tight supply blamed by officials.
 The government has admitted possible overvaluations.

 For a better use of Realigro website, set your preferences for language, currency, square meters or sq ft.Set now Don't show again